 Other provisions include all identifiable risks and contingent liabilities.
 They are recognized at the settlement amount which, according to reasonable business evaluation, is necessary to cover identifiable risks and uncertain obligations.
 Provisions with a remaining term of more than one year are discounted in accordance with Section 253 (2) HGB.
-Discounting is based on the interest rates with matching maturities of between 0.30% and 1.52% (previous year: between 0.44% and 1.80%) announced by the Deutsche Bundesbank in the fiscal year.
+Discounting is based on the interest rates with matching maturities of between 0.43% and 1.54% (previous year: between 0.30% and 1.52%) announced by the Deutsche Bundesbank in the fiscal year.

 Provisions for partial retirement and anniversary bonuses are determined using actuarial methods in accordance with Section 253 (1) and (2) HGB.
-Partial retirement is discounted at 0.34% and 0.49% respectively (previous year: 0.54%) and anniversary bonuses at 1.35% (previous year: 1.60%).
-A salary trend of 0.38% to 3.47% (previous year: 0.17% to 3.98%) was assumed for the measurement of the partial retirement provision.
-The provision for partial retirement included beneficiaries who were settled in the current fiscal year, current beneficiaries and potential beneficiaries within the framework of the "Relaunch 50" project (see also note 9).
+Partial retirement is discounted at 0.42%, 0.51%, and 0.58% respectively (previous year: 0.34% and 0.49%) and anniversary bonuses at 1.44% (previous year: 1.35%).
+A salary trend of 3.2% to 6.5% (previous year: 0.38% to 3.47%) was assumed for the measurement of the partial retirement provision.
+In the current fiscal year, regulated and current as well as potential beneficiaries were included in the provision for partial retirement.

 The value of the provisions for obligations in connection with collective bargaining agreements on working time accounts is generally determined by the fair value of the securities invested for employees and assigned for the purpose of administration in trust for insolvency protection.
 The provisions for working time accounts are calculated using actuarial methods in accordance with Section 253 (1) and (2) HGB.
-Discounting is based on an interest rate of 1.35% (previous year: 1.60%).
+Discounting is based on an interest rate of 1.44% (previous year: 1.35%).